USS Rockingham: Decommissioning and fate

-She was detached from Operation Crossroads, 14 September 1946; and, following radiological clearance, reported to the U.S. 19th Fleet 5 December 1946.
-She was placed out of commission in the Pacific Reserve Fleet at San Francisco 17 March 1947.
-The Commander, Columbia River Group, accepted custody of Rockingham from the Commander, San Francisco Group, 18 June 1953.
-She was transferred to the Maritime Administration at Astoria, Oregon, 26 September 1958 and struck from the Navy list 1 October 1958.
+She was detached from Operation Crossroads, on 14 September 1946; and, following radiological clearance, reported to the U.S. 19th Fleet on 5 December 1946.
+She was placed out of commission in the Pacific Reserve Fleet at San Francisco on 17 March 1947.
+The Commander, Columbia River Group, accepted custody of Rockingham from the Commander, San Francisco Group, on 18 June 1953.
+She was transferred to the Maritime Administration at Astoria, Oregon, on 26 September 1958 and struck from the Navy list on 1 October 1958.

 She was scrapped by Don Kur Steel Corporation of South Korea.
 Removed from Maritime Administration records 19 November 1979.

 Awards

 Rockingham earned one battle star for World War II service.